APT. (song): Global

-"Apt." debuted at number one on both the Billboard Global 200 and the Global Excl.
+"APT." debuted at number one on both the Billboard Global 200 and the Global Excl.
 US, marking Rosé and Mars' second number-one single on either chart after Rosé's "On the Ground" (2021) and Mars' "Die with a Smile" respectively.
 Rosé became the first member of Blackpink with multiple number-one songs as a soloist, surpassing Jennie and Lisa's one each on the latter chart.
-On the Global 200, "Apt." earned 224.5 million streams and 29,000 sold worldwide between 18 and 24 October and claimed the second-biggest streaming week in the chart's history behind BTS' "Butter" (2021).
+On the Global 200, "APT." earned 224.5 million streams and 29,000 sales worldwide between 18 and 24 October, claiming the second-biggest streaming week in the chart's history behind BTS' "Butter" (2021).
 It surpassed Jungkook's "Seven" and Blackpink's "Pink Venom" (2022) to achieve the biggest streaming week by a solo artist and by a K-pop female act in history.
 On the Global Excl.
 US, the song debuted at number one with 200 million streams and 21,000 sold outside the US during its first week of release.
-"Apt." spent a second week at number one on both the Billboard Global 200 and Global Excl.
-US and became the first song in the former chart's history to have tallied over 200 million streams worldwide for multiple weeks.
-On the Global 200, it achieved 207.5 million streams and 17,000 sold worldwide in its second week and claimed the sixth-biggest streaming week ever, while on the Global Excl.
-US, it earned 187 million streams and 12,000 sold outside the US.
+"APT." spent a second week at number one on both the Billboard Global 200 and Global Excl.
+US; on the former, it claimed the sixth-biggest streaming week ever with 207.5 million streams and became the first song in the chart's history to have tallied over 200 million streams worldwide for multiple weeks.
 The song topped both charts for nine consecutive weeks, which became nine of the top ten global streaming weeks among songs released in 2024.
 As a result, it became the longest-running number-one song of 2024 on the Global 200, surpassing the eight-week reign of "Die with a Smile".
 It also became the longest-running number-one song of 2024 on the Global Excl.
 US, surpassing the eight-week reigns of "Die with a Smile", Benson Boone's "Beautiful Things", and Sabrina Carpenter's "Espresso".
 In total, the song earned 12 non-consecutive weeks at number one on the Global 200, becoming the fourth longest-running number-one hit in the chart's history.
 It also spent a total of 19 non-consecutive weeks at number one on the Global Excl.
 US, surpassing Mariah Carey's "All I Want for Christmas Is You" as the longest-running number-one hit on the chart in history.
-"Apt." was the 17th best-selling global single of 2024, earning one billion subscription streams equivalents worldwide according to the International Federation of the Phonographic Industry (IFPI).
-It was the second biggest-song globally on Luminate's 2025 midyear report, earning 1.624 billion on-demand audio streams in the first half of the year.